jimbojetset/SpaceInvaders/README.md

 Press O followed by P in demo mode to activate the 'TAITO COP' easter egg.

-Press and hold T for tilt mode.
+Press T for tilt mode.